Herman Bundesen: First tenure as Chicago City Health Commissioner

 Bundensen was appointed as Health Commissioner of Chicago on February 1, 1922, after John Dill Robertson tendered his resignation.
 He had been appointed because of his efforts in combatting the typhoid epidemic.

+A 1928 editorial in the American Journal of Public Health observed of Bundensen's first tenure as city health commissioner, "[Bundensen] surrounded himself [with] a group of unusually efficient men…every department in his office was headed by an expert…the entire health department [was] a model in organization as well as accomplishment."

-Early into his tenure, he declared a battle against sexually transmitted disease, controversially advocating for city-funded venereal disease clinics and municipal distribution of prophylactics, and even making them available in brothels.
+Early into his tenure, Bundensen declared a battle against sexually transmitted disease, controversially advocating for city-funded venereal disease clinics and municipal distribution of prophylactics, and even making them available in brothels.
 Chicago newspapers and medical journals criticized this, arguing that it promoted "immoral" behavior.

 Bundensen opposed the opening of the Illinois Birth Control League's first birth control clinic in 1923, which was operated by Rachelle Yarros, and largely provided wedded women with diaphragms prescribed by doctors.